 What if there's not enough clear air space available between potential L support points to support 88 feet?
 Other sections on this site warn against losses incurred running aerial wire through or on top of trees to gain length.

 For small support spaces, erect L with bend in the clear per prior paragraphs and with 3 feet (1m) of space between the horizontal wire far end and leaves/branches of the far support tree.
 Drop the horizontal and measure it.
 44 feet (13.5m) is the practical minimum for the horizontal wire while retaining reasonable efficiency.
 There are some 45' + 45' + 45' deployments which could be called a 1/4 wave inverted U over FCP.
 But the web site material still applies.
-In an almost-U L plus drooper wire, the pattern weakness toward the end of the horizontal is deeper and the feed R is lower in this case.
+In an almost-U L plus drooper wire, the pattern weakness toward the end of the horizontal is deeper and the feed R is lower.

 Subtract the horizontal's length from 88 feet and use the result to construct a "drooper" wire.
 Attach one end of the drooper wire to the far end of the horizontal wire.
 Add an insulator and support rope to the remaining end of the drooper wire.
 Horizontal plus drooper will provide the desired top load for the vertical.

 In deploying the drooper, avoid pulling the drooper back toward the vertical if at all possible.
 Particularly for longer droopers, better results follow if the drooper is pulled to either side off vertical, and/or further away from the bend.
 In some current successful deployments, the drooper has miscellaneous bends in the needed drooper length to somehow get the needed vertical top load while avoiding various lossy dielectric items in the area.
 Keeping the drooper a single straight wire is not superior to a drooper made from two or three wire segments roughly in the same direction, none pulled back under the horizontal.